lighthouse-labs/gitbook-node-chat-tutorial/content/part1/css.md

   <link rel="stylesheet" type="text/css" href="style.css">
 ```

-This tells the browser to fetch another file from the web server and use it to styleize that page.
+Now whenever this HTML file is loaded again, it will ask the browser to fetch another file (called `style.css`) from our web server and apply it to our HTML page.

 ## Step 2